raulpineda/food-rpmx/README.md

 # food-rpmx
-Codebase for a food oriented blog.
+Codebase for a food oriented blog based on [Ghost](https://www.ghost.org)